 When a country has over 1,000 islands and one of the wealthiest archipelagos in the world, don’t miss your chance to sail along the coast.
-Island exploration is one of the best – and arguably the single greatest – things to do in Croatia.
+Island exploration is one of Croatia’s best – and arguably the single greatest – things to do.

 Spending time at sea is one of those epic Croatia tourist attractions.
 I’d dare say that a Croatian vacation without sea action would be sacrilege.
 Even if you can only spare a day, it’s blissfully worth it.
 Recommended islands to visit are Korcula, Hvar, Brac, Cres, Krk, and Mljet, and the family-friendly islands of the Zadar Archipelago.

-You can combine the best of Croatia, sea, and land by spending time sailing the Adriatic Coast and making stops along your way to explore the mainland.
+You can combine the best of Croatia, sea, and land by sailing the Adriatic Coast and making stops to explore the mainland.
 For help choosing a sailing route, we compiled this guide to sailing Croatia.
-You can also take advantage of ready-made water tours.
-For example, this Five Island Speedboat Tour features the Blue Cave and Hvar.
-It will allow you to see a lot of the coast in one day, stopping at five islands while leaving time for swimming and exploring charming island towns.

 Explore Croatia’s 8 National Parks

-Croatia has a total of eight national parks and one UNESCO Geopark, and you should make sure you see at least one of these while on holiday in Croatia.
+Croatia has eight national parks and one UNESCO Geopark; you should ensure you see at least one of these while on holiday in Croatia.

 You’ll draw in an abundance of fresh, crisp, or sea mountain air as you breathe in.
 You’ll hear the crunching of leaves underfoot, coupled with the sound of waterfalls in the distance.
 Birds will be chirping, and you’ll be relaxed and without a care in the world.
-Of all the ‘must-visit places in Croatia,’ the national parks are sure to satisfy the whole family.
+Of all the ‘must-visit places in Croatia,’ the national parks will satisfy the whole family.

 I can’t single out any ONE of the national parks as being the best – but the most popular is Plitvice Lakes, National Park.
 If you like being outdoors and in nature, a national park is one of the most incredible Croatia places you could visit.